kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Cadence drops silent at the word “out”, tensing, distracted.

-“A way out…” She gasps the words, breathless, awed.
+“A way out…” She gasps the words, breathless.

 That's bad sign.
 It usually is, when Cadence shows an interest in something.
 Bad for me, anyways.